ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2020-03-31-cellular-sprites.md

 header-img: /assets/png/general/cellular-sprites.png
 tags: [jupyter notebooks, streamlit, procedural generation, streamlit, seagull, cellular automata, pixel art, 8-bit, sprites]
 description: |
-    Come and generate your own 8-bit sprites using cellular automata!
-This project was built using Seagull, my Python library for Conway's Game of Life, and Streamlit.
+    Some reflections on emergence, identity, in chaos as I generate cute sprites using cellular automata.
 excerpt: |
-    Come and generate your own 8-bit sprites using cellular automata!
-This project was built using Seagull, my Python library for Conway's Game of Life, and Streamlit.
+    Some reflections on emergence, identity, in chaos as I generate cute sprites using cellular automata.
 ---

 > *March 2021*&mdash;This blogpost underwent **major revisions**.
 Instead of just describing what